← All beaches & hotels

 Moderate-Low Risk 2 / 5

-Anahola Beach Park on Kauaʻi's East Side has generally good water quality under dry conditions.
+Anahola Beach Park on Kauaʻi's East Side has historically baseline water quality under dry conditions.
 Open ocean exposure provides decent flushing, and the beach is set in a largely rural area with less urban development than other parts of the island.

 The main water quality concern is the Anahola Stream, which empties into the ocean at the north end of the beach.
 After rain, this stream can carry elevated bacteria levels from upstream agricultural and residential areas.
 The East Side of Kauaʻi receives moderate rainfall, making stream-related runoff a recurring consideration.
 Swim away from the stream mouth, especially after rain.